WujiangXu/IM-VAE/README.md

 # **Instruction**

-This anonymous code repository is for the paper "Information Maximization Variational Autoencoder for Cross-Domain Sequential Recommendation".
+This code repository is for UAI 2025 paper "Information Maximization Variational Autoencoder for Cross-Domain Sequential Recommendation".

 # **Quick Run**